effect-digital/.github/.github/PULL_REQUEST_TEMPLATE.md

 Please add a link to the specific task on Teamwork.
 Adding this will link the task to the pull request, and update the status once the PR is created, and subsequently reviewed/merged on Teamwork.

+### Related Pull Requests

+Please list any other pull requests that should be reviewed in conjunction with this one.

 ### Type of change

 Please delete options that are not relevant.